Understanding the Cost of Group Health Insurance for Small Businesses

 You may be eligible for a premium tax credit even if your employer offers insurance, but it depends on the affordability of the employer-sponsored plan.
 Here’s the breakdown:

-• Generally, no: If your employer offers an affordable health plan, you wouldn’t qualify for a premium tax credit for a Marketplace plan.
+• Generally, no: If your employer offers an affordable health package, you wouldn’t qualify for a premium tax credit for a Marketplace plan.

 • Exception: Unaffordable employer plan: The key factor is affordability.
 The employer plan is considered unaffordable if your share of the premium for self-only coverage is 8.39% or more of your 2024 household income.
 In this case, you can look into premium tax credits for a Marketplace plan.